Charles H. Wright Museum of African American History: Juneteenth

-Kwanzaa Celebration
+Kwanzaa celebration

 Kwanzaa is celebrated from December 26 through January 1.
-Each year, The Wright uses daily programming with songs and dances, storytelling, poetry reading, and more to mark the occasion.
+Each year, The Wright hosts daily programming with songs and dances, storytelling, poetry reading, and more to mark the occasion.

 Camp Africa

-From science and technology to engineering, mathematics, and the arts—Camp Africa is a free, week-long summer day camp open to children ages 7 – 12.
-Campers explore and celebrate the accomplishments of individuals in a variety of fields and careers across the African Diaspora.
+From science and technology to engineering, mathematics, and the arts, Camp Africa is a free, week-long summer day camp open to children ages 7 to 12.
+There, children are enrolled in programming that explores and celebrates the accomplishments of individuals in a variety of fields and careers across the African diaspora.

-Building Highlights
+Building highlights

 Ford Freedom Rotunda

-The Ford Freedom Rotunda features a glass dome that is larger than the Michigan State Capitol dome.
-It measures 100 feet in diameter by 55 feet high glass dome; making it two feet wider than the State Capitol dome.
+The Ford Freedom Rotunda features a glass dome that measures 100 feet in diameter by 55 feet high glass dome; making it two feet wider than the Michigan State Capitol dome.
 Flags of the 92 nations represented in African-American history adorn the upper level of the rotunda, while the Ring of Genealogy, a 37-foot terrazzo tile creation featuring bronze nameplates of prominent African Americans in history, is on the ground level.

 General Motors Theater

-The General Motors Theater is a recently renovated 317-seat facility that serves to host lectures, concerts, film screenings, presentations, seminars, and workshops.
+The General Motors Theater is a 317-seat facility that serves to host lectures, concerts, film screenings, presentations, seminars, and workshops.